HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <details>
 <summary><strong>OS X Mavericks (10.9.5)</strong></summary>

-The installation and the preparation of the installer of OS X Mavericks is the most complicated of all macOS releases.
+The preparation of the installer and the installation of OS X Mavericks is the most complicated of all macOS releases, for the following reasons:

 1. Apple no longer provides the installer, and the only way to download it from Apple is if you already downloaded it in the past from Mac App Store (Purchase History), otherwise you have to download it from a trusted source.
 [Online Method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-recovery.html) as proposed by Dortania will not work.